 A derivative is a contract between two parties, the value of which is based on the performance of other investments, such as equities, bonds, currencies or a market index.
-Derivatives may be traded in the overthe-counter market or on a stock exchange.
+Derivatives may be traded in the over-the-counter market or on a stock exchange.
 A derivative is commonly a future or a forward contract or an option but there are other types of derivative instruments as well.
-Futures or forward contracts are agreements to buy or sell a security, commodity or currency for a certain future date.
-Options give the buyer the right to buy or sell a security, commodity or currency for a certain price on a certain future date.
+Futures or forward contracts are agreements to buy or sell a security, commodity or currency for a certain price on a certain future date.
+Options give the buyer the right to buy or sell a security, commodity or currency for a certain price on a certain price on a certain future date.
 Derivatives may be used to limit, or hedge against, losses that may occur because of a Fund's investment in a security or exposure to a currency or market.
 This is called "hedging".
 Derivatives may also be used to obtain exposure to financial markets, reduce transaction costs, create liquidity or increase the speed of portfolio transactions.
 These investments are made for non-hedging purposes.
 The following risks are also associated with using derivatives: